patrik-knaperek/sgtdv-simulation_interface/path_tracking_sim_interface/README.md

 **Authors:** Patrik Knaperek

-**Objective:** Interface between AMZ FSSIM workspace and SGT-DV workspace for independent path tracking testing.
+**Objective:** Interface between AMZ FSSIM workspace and SGT-DV workspace for state and command topics.

 ___

+`pathTrackingSimInterface` node allows for controlling the FSSIM vehicle by commands from `pathTracking` node and provides conversion of state topics (pose and velocity) in the other direction for feedback.

 **[Requires AMZ FSD skeleton & FSSIM installed](https://gitlab.com/sgt-driverless/simulation/fsd_skeleton/-/blob/sgt-noetic-devel/SGT-DV_install_man.md)**